johannaengland/nav/doc/howto/migrate-rrd-to-graphite.rst

 What _rrdtool refers to as a Round Robin Archive (RRA) corresponds to what Whisper_ calls a "retention archive".
-Each archive stores data points at a specific time resolution, for a specific period of time.
+Each archive stores data points at a specific time resolution for a specific period of time.

 Conventional wisdom says "recent data is more interesting than old data", meaning one wants high resolution on recent data, but low resolution on old